mcecode/standards/code/general.md

 ## Error handling

-- Do not return null or boolean for errors.
+- Do not return values to indicate errors.
+Instead, prefer throwing exceptions and/or errors.
-- Prefer throwing exceptions and errors over returning error codes.
 - Separate application logic and error handling.

 ## Unit tests